okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ### policy.auth_reevaluate.fail

 **Description:** This event is triggered when an authentication policy detects a Continuous Access violation and it results in failure.
-This event is used to determine the user, apps, and session that were involved in a continuous access violation.
+It's used to determine the user, apps, and session that were involved in a continuous access violation.

 | Key event properties  | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |